TsurHerman/Signals.jl/README.md

 ## Fast
-Signals package was rigorously optimized for speed of execution and minimal recalculation of signal graph updates, it achieves around `2x`-`4x` speedup over the current sate of the art functional reactive programming for julia
+Signals package was rigorously optimized for speed of execution and minimal recalculation of signal graph updates, it achieves around `2x`-`4x` speedup over the current state of the art functional reactive programming for julia